d13co/d13.co/content/posts/algorand-sustainability-backrunning/index.md

 The `backrun-id` rules as outlined here are not the full picture - there are several concerns to address around performance, potential abuse (DDoS), and frontrunning.

-*Disclaimer: I am not a protocol developer - think of this section as drawn on a napkin with crayons.*
+*Disclaimer: I am not a protocol developer - for best results, imagine this section as drawn on a napkin with crayons.*

 ### Performance